 The Grantee must submit a letter, on Grantee letterhead, explaining the reason for the delay and the steps the Grantee will implement to ensure compliance with all CDBG Financial Management policies in the future.
 The Grantee must also include information documenting any interest received on CDBG grant funds between receipt and disbursement.

-CIVIL RIGHTS COMPLIANCE
+FAIR HOUSING/EQUAL OPPORTUNITY

 The Grantee’s files were reviewed for compliance with Section 104(b)(2) and Section 109 of the HCDA of 1974, as amended and the implementing regulations found at 24 CFR 570.601, 24 CFR 570.602, 24 CFR 570.607, and 24 CFR Parts 1, 3, 6, 8, and 9.